johnpennypacker/demodalizer/README.md

-# Demodalizer
-Fixing the internet one modal at a time.

-## How does it work?
+# How do I use Demodalizer?

 Put the contents of this file into the URL of a bookmark: [Demodalizer](https://raw.githubusercontent.com/johnpennypacker/demodalizer/master/output/bookmarklet-demodalizer.min.js)

 When faced with a modal, activate the bookmarklet.